jddelia/thriftypigeon-v2/PRD.md

 ## 18) Strong opinions (so you don’t stall)

 * **Use Cloudflare Tunnel**.
 Do **not** expose origin ports; skip NGINX unless you need mTLS.
-* **Own** Orders & Subscribers in Postgres even if LS stores them—portability matters.
+* **Own** Orders & Subscribers in Postgres even if Stripe stores them—portability matters.
-* **Self‑host downloads** in R2; LS can also host, but your flow stays consistent across providers.
+* **Self‑host downloads** in R2; Stripe can also host files, but your flow stays consistent across providers.
 * **Sanity** drives pricing/IDs via `playbook.providerData`; checkout code never touches constants.
 * Start with **Buttondown** for newsletters (fastest dev); keep adapter so ConvertKit is a 1‑file swap.
 * **No accounts** in MVP.
 If/when you add a Library, your storage and ledger are already ready.